esoxjem/MovieGuide/README.md

 # MovieGuide
-An app that lists popular/highest-rated movies.
+Android app that lists popular/highest-rated movies, shows trailers and reviews.

+This app showcases the MVP pattern, RxJava, Dagger 2 and Uncle Bob Martin's Clean Architecture approach.
 Optimized for tablets.

-This app showcases the MVP pattern, RxJava and Uncle Bob Martin's Clean Architecture approach.

-Libraries used:
- - RxJava
- - RxAndroid
- - OkHttp
- - Glide
- - Moshi
- - Picasso

 Replace `API_KEY` in `Api.java` with your themoviedb.org API key.